How to create a social media business continuity plan

 3. Lead generation and ongoing activities

-One of the resources in your social media management tool-belt is your social listening strategy.
+One of the essential resources in your social media management toolkit is your social listening strategy.
 Without it, it would be impossible to get the exact lay of the land in terms of your social outreach and brand perception.
-Data and sentiment gathered from social media can provide a litmus test of sorts to discern in which direction the proverbial wind is blowing.Ā
+Data and sentiment gathered from social media can serve as a litmus test to discern in which direction the proverbial wind is blowing.

 Continuing business on social media